sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_delete_process.md

 ## Close teardown request issue

-> NOTE: to ensure auditability of the teardown SLA, it is important to execute these steps directly after tearing down a managed instance.
+> NOTE: To ensure auditability of the teardown SLA, it is important to execute these steps directly after tearing down a managed instance.

 1. Validate that the teardown request issue has references to the pull requests showing the necessary changes.
 If any are missing, update the PR descriptions with a link to the teardown request issue.
 1. Close the teardown request issue.